There are lots of reasons that people have chosen to use the cloud to store their data, and to access their software:

 Cloud computing gives you the freedom to work from any connected device and to increase your storage when you need to.
 No matter whether you’re using a smartphone, tablet, Mac or PC, you’ll always have access to the software and files you need.

 If anything happens to your computer hardware, you will still be able to access your documents.
-Data is always backed-up and copies across lots of computers – so even if one crashes, things still work.
+Data is always backed-up and copied across many computers – so even if one crashes, things still work.